aknkowtham/sports/README.md

-Title is SPORTS-WORLD
-This project is used for one of the sports website.
+This  Sports-World project is used for one of the sports website.